SoundOut 2019 Artists bios

 Lenny Preston, Drums,Canberra

 Lenny is a brilliant drummer/percussionist based in Canberra, Australia.
 He has been doing a solo drum/guitar singer metal "band" for many years called "Leisure Suit Lenny" to rave reviews.
-In the last couple of years has been experimenting and dappelling in the avant garde jazz world doing music to silent films and working in such things as a production of John Zorn's Cobra, as well fill-in in a experimental free improvisational trio EMSC for Millie Watson with Rhys Butler and Richard Johnson.
+In the last couple of years has been experimenting and dappelling in the avant garde jazz world doing music to silent films and working in such things as a production of John Zorn's Cobra, as well play in a experimental free improvisational trio EMSC with Rhys Butler, Richard Johnson and Millie Watson.

 Marlene Radice: clarinet, Canberra